Skip to content

 If you’re insulating a ceiling and you want it done once and done right, the cellulose column is the one I’d point you to every time.
 It’s the seamless cover with no gaps, the borax for fire and pests, and the transferable guarantee.
 If you’ve already decided on a batt (say for an under-floor job, where pumped cellulose is the wrong product) then the polyester column is the one I’d quote you with a straight face: locally made, non-itchy, and it doesn’t settle the way fibreglass does.

-The fibreglass column wins on exactly one thing, the price to buy, and I’ll be straight with you about the rest: itchy install, gaps from day one, settling after about ten years, and rodents love them.
+The fibreglass column wins on exactly one thing, the price to buy.
+Here’s the rest of it: itchy install, gaps from day one, settling after about ten years, and rodents love them.
 It’s a very cheap solution, but you’d be lucky if you’re just not buying trouble for the future.
-I’ll still fit it if it’s genuinely what you want.
-Whatever you choose, send me your address and I’ll give you an honest fixed-price quote within 48 hours for most houses, with no deposit to pay.
+I’ll still fit it if it’s what you want.
+Whatever you choose, send me your address and I’ll give you a fixed-price quote within 48 hours for most houses, with no deposit to pay.

 Was this helpful?